 - 1 tbsp white wine vinegar

-- Sea salt and ground black pepper to taste
+- Sea salt to taste

-Drain the potatoes in a colander, and rinse with cold water.
+Drain the potatoes in a colander and rinse with cold water.

-Pin now to make later!
+Remember to pin this now to make later!